From Amman to D.C., protests erupt for Palestinians following the Gaza hospital blast

 Reuters reported that Israeli forces shot two Palestinian teens dead near Ramallah during those protests.

-In Washington, an estimated 300 people were arrested during a protest in the Capitol, the U.S. Capitol Police told NPR, and three were charged with assaulting police officers.
+In Washington, organizers had scheduled Wednesday's rally before the blast at the hospital occurred, taking aim at Israel's overall policies in Gaza.
+An estimated 300 people were arrested during a protest in the Capitol, the U.S. Capitol Police told NPR, and three were charged with assaulting police officers.

-American Jewish organizations gathered at the Capitol on Wednesday criticizing the Israeli government and demanding a ceasefire.
+American Jewish organizations gathered at the Capitol on Wednesday to criticize the Israeli government's overall policies on Gaza.
+Protesters demanded an immediate cease-fire of the current violence.

-Arrests are beginning, but we won't leave until we get CEASEFIRE NOW and STOP THE GENOCIDE of Palestinians in Gaza! pic.twitter.com/fR6tlneyBq— Jewish Voice for Peace (@jvplive) October 18, 2023

-Jewish Voice for Peace and If Not Now Org marched in the streets calling for the end of "genocide in Palestine."
+The organizations Jewish Voice for Peace and If Not Now marched in the streets calling for the end of the Israeli bombardment of Gaza.
 They entered the Capitol building late in the afternoon and continued to hold demonstrations in the Cannon House Office Building until police started to make arrests.

+While arrested protesters were being led out of the building – their hands bound by zipties and Capitol police collecting their belongings in plastic bags – they were met with chants of support.

 The Capitol Police said Wednesday night that the number of people arrested could change by Thursday once everyone has been processed.